gainwell-ohio/spbm/docs/Pharmacist Reference Guide/Medication Guidance/Spravato/Spravato.md

 ^^MDD with suicidal ideation:^^ The use of SPRAVATO, in conjunction with an oral antidepressant, beyond 4 weeks has not been systematically evaluated in the treatment of depressive symptoms in patients with MDD with acute suicidal ideation or behavior, Continuation of Spravato beyond 4 weeks has not been established for the same episode.
 If this is a new suicidal ideation episode, must follow initial criteria.

 ^^TRD^^ – Dosing is either 56 or 84mg once or every 2 weeks.
 Member must have concurrently used antidepressant and improvement in initial response defined below.
-APPROVE FOR 18 ~~MONTHS~~ DAYS SUPPLY, HICLseqNO, WITH A DAY DOSE UNITS OF 0.43 (3PAKS / 7 DAYS)
+APPROVE FOR 180 ~~MONTHS~~(10/30/23 cnguyen) DAYS SUPPLY, HICLseqNO, WITH A DAY DOSE UNITS OF 0.43 (3PAKS / 7 DAYS)

 ### Approval Text